magoo/Vault-for-Incident-Responders/README.md

 ## These are the most likely incident response actions you'll take. :fire_engine:

-### Finding out where logs are flowing.
+### You'll want to know where logs are flowing.
-You'll first be verifying where logs are found.
+This configuration is only found here:

 `vault audit-list`

-If this not available for some reason, a very, very small amount of what vault's behavior will will be available in the server's STDOUT, hopefully captured somehow.
+If logs were not enabled, a very, very small amount of what vault's behavior will will be available in the server's STDOUT, hopefully captured somehow.

-### Preparing a wrapper script to assist with log hunting.
+### You'll prepare a wrapper script to assist with log hunting.
 Vault logs are nearly unusable for DFIR without some important notes.
 Because token values are inherently high risk, Vault hashes them before writing them to logs.
 Vault also hashes just about everything else too.

 You will not be able to start grepping or Splunking through logs as you may expect during an incident.